atmollohan/atmollohan.github.io/src/content/intro.md

 ![twins](../images/fampiece-crop.jpg)

-I grew up as 1 of a pair.
-Believe it or not we are fraternal.
+I grew up as one of a pair.
+Believe it or not, we are fraternal.

 In case you're curious about this site specifically, I used a React-based, open-source framework called Gatsby using a fairly minimal [design](https://github.com/codebushi/gatsby-starter-dimension) that I pulled from their templates.
-I have the source code on [github](https://github.com/atmollohan/atmollohan.github.io) and am deploying it automatically on commits to main with github actions. my 5-9.
+I have the source code on [GitHub](https://github.com/atmollohan/atmollohan.github.io) and am deploying it automatically on commits to main with GitHub Actions.